DenysMalanichev/Diet-manager/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-(make sure that localhost names are identical in your servers and projeckt files)
+(make sure that localhost names are identical in your servers and project files)
 ## Project logic and description

 Project consists of two pages, all courses page and course page.